 All dogs should have an identification tag in case they escape from the fenced in area.
 In addition to an id tag make sure you have your rabies and dog license on you in case you are asked for it.

 All dogs should be on a leash until they enter the dog park area.
 However trying to take your dog’s leash off while they are excited to run and play can be a challenge.
-An alternative to a traditional leash and collar is a slip leash.
-A Slip Leash enables you to easily slip the leash over the dog’s head allowing you to quickly leash or unleash your pup.
+An alternative to a traditional leash and collar is a slip lead.
+A Slip Lead enables you to easily slip the lead over the dog’s head allowing you to quickly leash or unleash your pup.

 Preload the local animal control number so you have it if needed.